 In the mid-1980s, Genesis and its spin-off projects – Phil Collins, Peter Gabriel, and Mike and the Mechanics – were enjoying hit singles galore, with hits like ‘Sledgehammer’, ‘The Living Years’, ‘Invisible Touch’, and ‘Sussudio’.
 But before their mid-1980s chart dominance Genesis produced some great music in the 1970s, with their very English blend of progressive rock, 12 string guitar folk, and densely humorous lyrics.

 Steve Hackett left the group in 1977, and I plan to cover his solo career at some stage.
-The remaining trio of Collins, Rutherford, and Banks morphed into chart topping superstars, although I’m less interested in their last few albums.
-Genesis were generally talented at writing memorable tunes, and this served them well throughout their career.
+The remaining trio of Collins, Rutherford, and Banks morphed into chart-topping superstars.
+Early albums from the trio, like Duke and ABACAB are impressive, although I’m less interested in their last few albums.
+Genesis were talented at writing memorable tunes, and this served them well throughout their career.

 Genesis Album Reviews